 2. Golden Beets

-Golden beets are a bit less sweet than red beets, but also have a more mellow, less earthy flavor all around.
-If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads.
+Golden beets are a bit less sweet than red beets, but also have a more mellow and less earthy flavor all around.
+If nothing else, golden beets add a bright, zesty yellow color when served roasted or in salads, particularly this Beet & Orange Salad.

 3. Chioggia Beets (Striped Beets)